camunda/camunda-docs/docs/components/modeler/desktop-modeler/start-instance.md

 ---
 id: start-instance
 title: Start a new process instance
-description: "Once you establish your connection to Camunda Cloud, you can start a new instance of your BPMN diagram."
+description: "Once you establish your connection to Camunda Platform 8, you can start a new instance of your BPMN diagram."
 ---

-Once you establish your [connection to Camunda Cloud](./connect-to-camunda-cloud.md), you can start a new instance of your BPMN diagram via the play icon:
+Once you establish your [connection to Camunda Platform 8](./connect-to-camunda-cloud.md), you can start a new instance of your BPMN diagram via the play icon:

 ![start instance icon](./img/start-instance-icon.png)